-- 1. Maintain enough members at each station available 24/7/365 to adequately respond to all alarm types. - 2.
-Train members in all aspects of all-risk fire service. - Maintain appropriate partnerships with neighboring fire departments, Department of Natural Resources and Bureau of Indian Affairs for response.
-Closest resource aligns with our mission, we don't have to be the ones to answer the call to meet our mission of preserving and protecting life then property.
+1. Maintain enough members at each station available 24/7/365 to adequately respond to all alarm types.

+- 2. When planning a new station start recruitment process early to have responders trained prior to station going online. - 3.
+Train members in all aspects of all-risk fire service. - 4.
+While retention is a number one priority, we still must remove underperforming members in a timely manner. - 5.
+Encourage members to respond at night. - Maintain appropriate partnerships with neighboring fire departments, Department of Natural Resources and Bureau of Indian Affairs for response.
+Closest resource aligns with our Mission, we don't have to be the ones to answer the call to meet our Mission of preserving and protecting life then property.